keiveulbugs/surrealdb-docker-template/README.md

 // Connects to a remote database cargo run --features database

-// Connects to a memory database cargo run --features memdatabase
+// Connects to a memory database (this adds 9 additional dependencies compared to "database") cargo run --features memdatabase

-// Connects to a file database cargo run --features filedatabase
+// Connects to a file database (this adds 43 additional dependencies compared to "database") cargo run --features filedatabase

 ```